Billy preston documentary

 Alan worked with Billy in the studio on many occasions and was preparing a new solo project with Billy when he became ill and could not continue.

-Alan was asked by the family to put on his funeral at Faithful Central Bible Church in Los Angeles, CA, and flew Joe Cocker in to sing "You Are So Beautiful" at the service.
+Alan was asked by his sister Rodena to help put on his funeral at Faithful Central Bible Church in Los Angeles, CA, and flew Joe Cocker in to sing "You Are So Beautiful" at the service.

 CALL FOR SUBMISSIONS